OguzhanAgca/laravel-jetstream-quizapp/README.md

     cd Downloads/laravel-jetstream-quizapp

+You need to specify your local database and password in the .env.example file using a code editor.

 Create a database named "quizapp" on your local server.
 Then run the following commands one after the other.